rahuls1428/Weather-App/README.md

   * **Rahul Solaiappan**

 ## Acknowledgement
-The website was developed with help from Angela Yu's course on Udemy called "The Complete Web Development Bootcamp", a YT video from CodingNepal called "Build A Weather App in JS" and "Hiding API Keys with dotenv" from The Coding Train.
+The website was developed with help from Angela Yu's course on Udemy called "The Complete Web Development Bootcamp", a YouTube videos from CodingNepal called "Build A Weather App in JS" and The Coding Train called "Hiding API Keys with dotenv".